kalthommusa/Gel-Electrophoresis-Image-Classification/README.md

 # Project Pipeline and Workflow

-The project consists of 4 core Python script files that collaborate to efficiently build, tune, and evaluate the models in a modular, structured and comparable manner:
+The project consists of 4 core Python script files that collaborate in the model development process in a structured and modular manner:

-* `utils.py`: Contains utility functions used throughout the project.
+* `utils.py`: contains reusable utility functions used throughout the project.

-* `build_dataset.py`: Includes code to load the dataset, preprocess the images, and split the data into training and validation sets.
+* `build_dataset.py`: implements code to load the dataset, preprocess the images, and split the data into training and validation sets.

-* `prepare_model.py`: Implements functions to initialize pretrained CNN architectures (ResNet18, VGG16, MobileNetV3) from PyTorch, modifying them for grayscale input and customized classification heads.
+* `prepare_model.py`: implements functions to initialize pretrained CNN architectures (ResNet18, VGG16, MobileNetV3) from PyTorch, modifying them for grayscale input and customized classification heads.

-* `train.py`: Implements the main training loop logic, handling command-line parameter parsing, model selection, data loading, training, validation, metric tracking, model saving, and result logging.
+* `train.py`: implements the main training loop logic, handling command-line parameter parsing, model selection, data loading, training, validation, metric tracking, model saving, and result logging.

 # Implementation